jmankoff/interaction/assignments/doodle.md

 If you use your own images in [Part 2](#part-2), please include them in a ZIP archive.
 The images should be compressed together without an enclosing folder.
 Ex: `zip images.zip abc.jpg ... xyz.jpg`.
 Do not place the files in a folder called `images` and compress that.

 If you're positioning a large number of images for [Part 2](#part-2), it may be best to use a CSV similar to `data.csv` which is used for the heart in [Part 1](#part-1).
 Include this as `part2.csv` if necessary.
 Remember, the CSV coordinates are on a Pixel 2 XL and scaled to the current screen in `Doodler#addAllImagesFromData(FrameLayout)`.

+## Reflection
+In addition, you are expected to turn in a short reflection on this assignment.
+Moving forward for this quarter, you will be expected to fill out a reflection for each assignment.
+These reflections are your opportunity to offer us feedback on the structure of each assignment, as well as reflect on the topics covered.

+For this assignment, your reflection should at minimum cover the following:

+- *Why might it be better to animate a view, rather than invalidate/redraw its contents?*

+- *Our LineView class is a bit clunky.
+What optimizations could you think of making to our LineView class?
+Consider the operations you used to style your TextView and ImageViews.*

+- *At the moment our application is pretty static.
+Think of at least two ways that you would go about adding interactivity to this application.*

 ## Grading (10pts)